MLOpsGroup23/MLOps-Project/reports/README.md

 >
 > Answer:

-We used the open-sourced third-party framework named *pytorch-lightning* to help reduce boilerplate and make it easier to get training up and running.
-This made it much easier to setup the traning loop.
-The entire training loop was reduced from a long code snippet to just a few lines of code.
+We used the open-sourced third-party framework *pytorch-lightning* to help reduce boilerplate and make it easier to get training up and running.
+This made it much easier to set up the training and validation loops.
+The entire training loop was reduced from a long, error-prone function to just a few fool-proof lines of code.

-Pytorch Lightning also made it very easy to train on accelerators, such as GPUs.
-This was especially valueable when training in the cloud, where the underlaying hardware architecture was difficult to know.
+Pytorch Lightning also automated training with hardware accelerators, such as GPUs.
+This was especially valuable when training in the cloud, where it made it easier to switch between the various available underlying hardware.

-We also used the *Pytorch Image Models* library (TIMM), which comes with a wide variate of Deep Learning architectures for processing images.
-We used this to easily incorporate different models.
+We also used the *Pytorch Image Models* library (TIMM), which comes with a wide variety of Deep Learning image model architectures.
+We used this to easily incorporate different models in our experiments, as the models have the same interface.

 ## Coding environment